 MAC Address: The default MAC Address is set to the Internet port's physical interface MAC address on the Broadband Router.
-It is not recommended that was address on the Broadband Router.
 It is not recommended that you change the default MAC address unless required by your ISP.
-You can use the Clone button to replace the Internet port's MAC address with the MAC address after the property and the same transfer and the same transfer with the MAC address of your Ethernet card.
+You can use the Clone button to replace the Internet port's MAC address with the MAC address of your Ethernet card.